amabeid/DataAnalysis-with-Postgres/README.md

 Data Analytics of Kaggle E-commerce Dataset

 What I have done:
-As partial requirement for completion of a 60-hr training course –  “Introduction to Python and Big Data Analysis,” I have analyzed an e-commerce data set obtained from Kaggle.
+As partial requirement for completion of a 60-hr training course –  “Introduction to Python and Big Data Analysis” at Centre for Development of IT Professionals (CDIP) at United International University (UIU) I analyzed an e-commerce data set obtained from Kaggle.
 I asked some questions and tried to find the answers for those questions.
 To that extent, I identified some problems and opportunities by exploring the data set.

-Tools that I have used:
+Tools that I used:
 In part-I, I used PostgreSQL to extract insights.
 Then, I graphically represented them using Excel in part-II.
 The file contains the postgres codes and insights (part-I).

 Description of the data set
 The dataset contains records of actual transactions of a registered non-store online retail company based in the UK from 2010